 Additionally, pineapple contains bromelain, an enzyme that has anti-inflammatory properties and can aid in digestion.
 However, it is important to consume pineapple in moderation during pregnancy, as excessive consumption can lead to heartburn and reflux.

-It would not be wrong to say that pineapple is good for pregnancy and pregnant women can eat pineapple during pregnancy.
+It would not be wrong to say that pineapple is good for pregnancy and pregnant women can eat pineapples.

 • Pineapples can cause heartburn or acid reflux.
 It generally happens to pregnant ladies with weak digestive systems.
 Hence, doctors advise them to avoid this fruit.